-In our example, we have created two plans, one that offers a full Sentinel managed service and another that will have limited permissions.
-Each plan contains a set of delegations, some for User Groups and one for Service Principals (SPN) that will be used for Automation purposes.
+In our example, we have created two plans, one that offers a full Sentinel managed service and another with limited permissions.
+Each plan contains a set of delegations, some for User Groups and one for Service Principals (SPN) used for Automation purposes.
 That way, the customer is onboarded with all the access needed from your side to perform the requested service.
 The service principal is the identity that we will use to connect our Azure DevOps environment to the customer Azure subscription.

-After multiple customers have purchased your Plan, the service principals that you defined, will have access to all those customers subscriptions with the role that you specified (in our example, Sentinel Responder or Sentinel Contributor).
+After multiple customers have purchased your Plan, the service principals you defined will have access to all those customers' subscriptions with the role you specified (in our example, Sentinel Responder or Sentinel Contributor).